BSolarV/cvedetails-summary/README.md

 # CVE Details summary

-Python script to generate a summary for a CVE Details search.
+Python script to summarize the data retrieved from a search at CVEDetails.com

 # Usage
 ```